Updated: 12 min read

 Emergency Water Storage and Purification Calculations

-Critical insight from 12+ years of emergency response: Most families underestimate their water purification needs during extended emergencies.
+What I’ve seen through multiple disasters: Most families underestimate their water purification needs during extended emergencies.
 FEMA’s “1 gallon per person per day” guideline covers drinking and basic sanitation, but real-world emergency needs often exceed this.

 Real-World Water Consumption During Emergencies